 The Throne of God continued…

-In the previous chapter, we read how John was caught up to Heaven to show him the events that would take place later.
+In the previous chapter, we read how John was caught up to Heaven to show him the events that would take place later, which forms the Third Section of the Revelation.
 In order to provide a reference point for when these events would start, John was taken to the Throne of God where he saw the Father seated on the Throne, and the Spirit of God in front of the Throne.
 Not mentioned in John’s account is the Son of God, which tells us that John was being shown events prior to the Ascension of Jesus Christ to Heaven.
 Having been given the above reference point, John next saw a Scroll with Seven Seals in the right hand of Him who sat on the Throne.

 Then I saw in the right hand of him who sat on the throne a scroll with writing on both sides and sealed with seven seals.
 And I saw a mighty angel proclaiming in a loud voice, “Who is worthy to break the seals and open the scroll?”
 But no one in heaven or on earth or under the earth could open the scroll or even look inside it.
 I wept and wept because no one was found who was worthy to open the scroll or look inside.
 Then one of the elders said to me, “Do not weep!
 See, the Lion of the tribe of Judah, the Root of David, has triumphed.
 He is able to open the scroll and its seven seals.”
 Rev. 5:1-5